-2. Do you have enough stand-up comedy material to get hired for a paying gig?
+2. Do you have enough high level stand-up comedy material to get hired for a paying gig?

 A comedy club opening act usually needs a minimum of 10-15 minutes of solid stand-up comedy material (depending upon the venue) to be considered for an opening act spot.
 More time is needed for spots beyond that (feature and headliner positions).

 Outside the comedy club market, a comedian usually needs 30-45+ minutes of solid stand-up comedy material.

 If you can’t deliver the time, you won’t get the gig.

 Ideally, the new comedian has enough solid stand-up comedy material that they are able to rotate their material when they perform 3-5 minute sets.

 This lets the powers to be know that you have more stand-up comedy material than you actually get time to perform.